-The Praxis II Library Media Specialist Exam is designed to ensure individuals are prepared to serve as a library media specialist in schools, K-12.
+The Praxis Library Media Specialist Exam is designed to ensure individuals are prepared to serve as a library media specialist in schools, K-12.

 This exam lasts for 2 hours.
 There are 120 questions.
 Some of these questions may not count toward your score.
 The format used for this exam is selected-response questions.
 Selected-response can be multiple-choice questions.
 They could also require you to type the correct answer into the field.